 MANHATTAN BEACH MIDDLE SCHOOL:

 Class Size Reduction – Additional Teachers: Through this grant, MBEF provides additional funding to ensure class sizes are smaller at MBMS.
 Smaller classes allow our teachers to provide students with more individualized attention and more frequent feedback and instruction.

 Counselors: MBEF funds 100% of Counseling and the Student Academic Support (SAS) Program at MBMS.
 Counselors play an essential role for all students in academic guidance, personal counseling and life planning.
-When a child needs help with scheduling, classes or social issues, an advisor is always there, operating on the front lines.
+When a child needs help with scheduling, classes or social issues, an advisor is available to provide guidance and support.

-Electives (Fab Lab, Drama, Art, Film, Etc…): One of the hallmarks of an excellent school is its ability to inspire students through a variety of innovative electives.
-Our enhanced Wheel program offers middle school students a range of electives, including Computer Application, Fab Lab, Visual Arts, Film-making, Journalism and Drama classes.
+Electives (STEM, Fab Lab, Drama, Art, Film, Etc…): One of the hallmarks of an excellent school is its ability to inspire students through a variety of innovative electives.
+Our enhanced elective program offers middle school students a range of choices, including Computer Application, STEM, Fab Lab, Visual Arts, Film-making, Journalism and Drama classes.

 Extra Period Classes: This grant enables MBMS students to add an additional period so those who are involved in extracurricular activities can fulfill course requirements, as well as benefit from additional elective courses.

 Library Specialist: Having access to a school library provides students with endless opportunities for discovery.
 MBEF supports a full-time Library Specialist to ensure that the MBMS Library is open every hour that school is in session.
 The Specialist maintains the library and works with all teachers to help our students learn research and media literacy skills.